akudnaver/GenAI-Chatbot-using-GPT2/README.md

 1. **Prepare Training Data**:
     - The `parse_pdf.py` script extracts text from the input PDF and saves it as a plain text file.

+  Note: This is all take care in the Code, so just refer the code !!!

 2. **Train the GPT-2 Model**:
     - The `train_model.py` script uses the extracted text to fine-tune the GPT-2 model.